 The College usually admits two undergraduates each year to study Oriental Studies.

 There are University lectures and classes systematically covering all aspects of the subjects, together with weekly tutorials, generally on an individual basis, for which students produce essays and language work.
 There are two public examinations, the first (Preliminary, or 'Prelims') being held at the end of the third term of the first year.
 The second examination ('Finals') takes place at the end of the course.
-Note that Hebrew and Jewish Studies students take the same first year exams before deciding their course for Finals.
-As a rule the teaching for undergraduates is Faculty-based, so takes place at the Oriental Institute (off St Giles in the centre of Oxford) rather than in College.
+(Note that Hebrew and Jewish Studies students take the same first year exams before deciding their course for Finals.)
+The teaching is Faculty-based rather than given in College: for Arabic, this takes place at the Oriental Institute (off St Giles in the centre of Oxford), and for Hebrew and Jewish Studies, most classes are held in the Clarendon Institute Building in Walton Street.

 Arabic students spend the second year of the course learning the language in an Arabic-speaking country before returning to resume the final two years of their four year course.
 Hebrew students have the option of spending a year in Israel improving their language skills: in this case, the course takes four years instead of three.
 Jewish Studies students spend all three years in Oxford, since their course is less heavily linguistic after the first year Prelims exams.